-"Currency fluctuation may have an adverse effect on UBS AG's profits, balance sheet and regulatory capital
+Currency fluctuation may have an adverse effect on UBS AG's profits, balance sheet and regulatory capital

 The UBS AG Group is subject to currency fluctuation risks.
-Although the change from the Swiss franc to the US dollar as its presentation currency in 2018 reduces the UBS AG Group's exposure to currency fluctuation risks with respect to the Swiss franc, a substantial portion of its assets and liabilities are denominated in currencies other than the US dollar.
-Additionally, in order to hedge UBS AG's consolidated CET1 capital ratio, its consolidated CET1 capital must have foreign currency exposure, which leads to currency sensitivity.
+Although the change from the Swiss franc to the US dollar as its presentation currency in 2018 reduces the UBS AG Group's exposure to currency fluctuation risks with respect to the Swiss franc, a substantial portion of the UBS AG Group's assets and liabilities are denominated in currencies other than the US dollar.
+Additionally, in order to hedge its CET1 capital ratio, the UBS AG Group's CET1 capital must have foreign currency exposure, which leads to currency sensitivity.
 As a consequence, it is not possible to simultaneously fully hedge both the amount of capital and the capital ratio.
-Accordingly, changes in foreign exchange rates may adversely affect the UBS AG Group's profits, balance sheet and capital, leverage and liquidity coverage ratios."
+Accordingly, changes in foreign exchange rates may adversely affect the UBS AG Group's profits, balance sheet, and capital, leverage and liquidity coverage ratios."

 In the section headed "1.
-Risk Factors" on page 3 et seq., the risk factor "Material legal and regulatory risks arise in the conduct of UBS AG's business" of the subsection "1.2.
-Regulatory and legal risks" shall be completely replaced as follows:
+Risk Factors" on page 3 et seq., the risk factors in the subsection "1.3.
+Strategy, management and operational risks" shall be completely replaced as follows: